-We'll see you in either the outpatient clinic or day hospital unit and when you attend will be seen by a named consultant or a member of the falls team.
+We’ll see you in either an outpatient clinic or day hospital unit and when you attend will be seen by a named consultant or a member of the falls team.

-Your assessment will include a physical examination, taking your medical history and organising further diagnostic tests.
-During your initial assessment you will have lying and standing blood pressure checks, be weighed and an ECG will be performed (this is where electrodes are attached to your chest and limbs and a tracing of your heart's activity is recorded).
+There are some tests that we will need to carry out which include lying and standing blood pressure checks.
+An ECG will be performed (this is where electrodes are attached to your chest and limbs and a tracing of your heart’s activity is recorded).
 Some more information on these tests is given below so you know what to expect:

 Other tests may be arranged at a later date which include ambulatory monitoring.
 This is where you’ll be fitted with ECG and/or blood pressure monitor and then go home to resume your usual activities.
 You return to hospital the following day and have them removed.
 This allows us to monitor your heart and blood pressure over 24 hours without the need for you to stay in hospital.

 There are a few things you should be aware of before you come to this appointment:

 - Try to wear loose clothing, as we have to attach a cuff to your upper arm and attach leads to your chest.

 - We get very accurate readings if your hands are warm, so in winter it is helpful if you can wear gloves to attend your appointment.

 - It is important that you do not drive home from this clinic, so make other arrangements for your return journey.

 - Don’t drink tea or coffee on the morning of the appointment, but do drink other non-caffeinated fluids and have breakfast.